 The proposal addresses accessibility of educational content specifically with respect to the STEMM disciplines.
 We use the acronym, for science, technology, engineering, and mathematics and medicine (STEMM), acknowledging that the issues affect a broader community than this.
 We also raise the issue of accessible coding, which is not as often addressed as other, better understood issues.

-The topics covered in these guides are specific to STEMM and we set out the standard where possible with links to help in meeting it.
+The topics covered in these guides are specific to STEMM and we set out the standard where possible giving links to help in meeting it.

 This proposal is the product of a small group with interests in technology, accessibility, inclusivity, and pedagogy.
 We welcome comment, criticism, and hope that the wider community will contribute to further development.